z64/discordcr-middleware/README.md

 # discordcr-middleware

 An extension of [discordcr's](https://github.com/meew0/discordcr) `Client` that adds middleware functionality, similar to that of webserver libraries.
-The goal is provide a very customizable way to conditionally execute event handlers, and make great reuse of code and state between events.
+The goal is to provide a very customizable way to conditionally execute event handlers, and make great reuse of code and state between events.

 - [Documentation](https://z64.github.io/discordcr-middleware)